-Gary Dransfield joined the AFCA Board on 1 January 2022 and has more than 37 years' experience in the retail financial services sector, holding senior roles with Suncorp Group, IAG, Lend Lease, AMP and St George Bank.
+Gary Dransfield has more than 35 years' experience in the retail financial services sector, holding senior roles with Suncorp Group, IAG, Lend Lease, AMP and St George Bank and commenced as an AFCA Director in January 2022.

-He was most recently Chief Executive, Insurance, for Suncorp, having also been Chief Executive of its Customer Platforms and Personal Insurance units, as well as its Vero Insurance business in New Zealand.
+Gary was most recently Chief Executive, Insurance, for Suncorp, having also been Chief Executive of its Customer Platforms and Personal Insurance units, as well as its Vero Insurance business in New Zealand.
 At St George, he played an integral role in the successful conversion of St George from a building society to a bank.

 Gary is a former President and Chair of the Insurance Council of Australia, former President of the Insurance Council of New Zealand, and a former director of CareFlight NSW.
-He is currently a non-executive director with Hollard Insurance and Chair of the panel advising the NSW Government on the design of Decennial Liability Insurance for apartment buildings.

-Gary is currently the Independent Chair of the Association of Superannuation Funds of Australia (ASFA).
+Gary is currently the interim CEO and a Director of the Association of Superannuation Funds of Australia (ASFA) and Chair of the Hollard Insurance Company Limited.